udacity/ipnd-webcasts/Intro-To-Other-Nanodegrees/Data-Analyst-Nanodegree/README.md

 Although Statistics are reviewed in the Nanodegree, probability is not.
 If you think you would benefit from going over Bayes rule, you may find the first lesson of [AI for Robotics](https://plus.google.com/hangouts/_/knowlabs.com/rolandnturner?authuser=0) to be particularly useful.

 You should hopefully have developed some level of mastery over object oriented concepts in the Intro to Programming Nanodegree.
 It would most likely still be useful to take all of [CS101](https://www.udacity.com/course/viewer#!/c-cs101) in order to master various programming concepts.
+You will need to use data structures very extensively in DAND, and this is something which CS101 will give you more information on data structures than

-Additionally, you will need to take [How to Use Git and Github](https://www.udacity.com/course/how-to-use-git-and-github--ud775) in order to learn how to use Git and Github effectively, which is a requirement for starting the Android Developer Nanodegree.
-This will be used for submitting projects, collaborating with your peers and coaches, and is generally a very useful skill to have, so this knowledge this course teaches is recommended for all of our other Nanodegrees as well.
+It may be helpful to know linear algebra, but you don't strictly speaking need to know it for the Data Analysis Nanodegree.

 ##What students will learn in the Data Analyst Nanodegree

 ###The Data Analyst Nanodegree Structure
 Nanodegree Structure